RWhiteDwarf/blog/content/post/2022/map_any_region_with_ggplot2_part_II.md

 }
 ```

-An important detail to know is that often, providing values to `state` or `region` parameters returns similar results, this is particularly useful in countries where no states are used or other forms of organization are present.
+An important detail to know is that often, providing values to either `state` or `region` parameters returns similar results, this is particularly useful in countries where no states are used or other forms of organization are present.
 However, when the country has "States", you cannot pass the name of a State to the parameter `Region`.

 The function returns a data frame that we will use later to create a table with all of our results.
 Since we are interested in creating maps, we only need the coordinates expressed in latitude and longitude parameters.
 In case the query is not found, it fills the values with `NA`'s, which later we'll use to keep track of what was found and what wasn't.
 We are also keeping the values inside `osm_name` which provides enough information to tell the user useful details regarding the search results, including the country of the city found, and other details like state or region.

 ![Function coords_from_city() in detail](/post/2022/map_any_region_with_ggplot2_part_II/maps_coords_from_city.png)